 Princess Chatana Qo, known as the Arrow of Jhahar, wed unwisely and did not reign as well as she had fought.
 The unity that the islands had known under Chatana and her mother did not survive her death.

 Throughout their history to the present day, the Summer Islands have only been united under a single ruler about half a dozen times, and never for long.
 Instead, each of the smaller islands has its own ruler, each bearing a title translated into the Common Tongue as "Prince" or "Princess" (not a "King").
-The three main islands (Walano, Omburu, and Jhala) are large enough to support several rival Princes.
+The three main islands (Walano, Omburu, and Jhala) are large enough that they are divived by several rival Princes.